 Remedy

-Polestar will notify owners by mail and advise you to bring your vehicle to a dealership to replace the high-voltage battery.
+Hyundai will notify owners by mail and advise you to take your vehicle to a dealership to update the vehicle software.
+The dealer will also inspect and, if necessary, replace the ICCU and ICCU fuse.

 On certain Wrangler 4xe plug-in hybrid electric vehicles (PHEV), the wrong bolt may have been used to connect the high-voltage battery fuse.
 As a result, the fuse could overheat and fail.
 If this happens, there could be a loss of power to the wheels.